Vani-kamboj/Vani-kamboj/README.md

 - Microsoft Fabric – A Deeper Dive
 - Data Analysis by Microsoft
-- MS SQL Server by HackerRank (Advanced and Intermediate)
+- MS SQL Server by HackerRank
 - Data Analysis in Python by IBM

 </td>